There's No One as Irish as Barack O'Bama: Controversy

+Throughout this campaign African American organisations have requested this song.
+Harlem for Obama, Detroit for Obama and Obama’s campaign team among a host of other organisations used this song consistently in their campaigns and were in regular contact with the band.
+We received numerous invites to play inauguration events in many states, primarily from African American people. [...]

+My brother Gerard was the guest of Pacifica Radio in New York last Saturday evening for 45 minutes.
+Every caller was an African American and every caller thanked us for our song and our willingness to travel over for all of the events we participated in with energy, enthusiasm and warmth.

+We donated all of our fees for all of our events and all of our expenses to charity in the US, as did all of our party of 11.
+That is what our song and our band and Moneygall says about the Irish.

+I can assure Mr O’Toole that he will apologise for his venomous article.
+He insulted the Irish, the African Americans and Mr Obama’s campaign.

 Ger Corrigan later reported that the Corrigan Brothers had signed a deal with Universal for two singles and one album, with an option on a second album.

 Welcome Home President Barack O'Bama

 In March 2011, the Corrigan Brothers released a new version of their song for radio play to celebrate Barack Obama's visit to Ireland the following May.
-Entitled Welcome Home President Barack O'Bama, the song focused on Obama's visit to his ancestral home in Moneygall.
+Entitled "Welcome Home President Barack O'Bama", the song focused on Obama's visit to his ancestral home in Moneygall.

-St. Patrick's Day 2024
+Obama social media posts

-The song was later used in a humorous Instagram post by Obama celebrating St. Patrick's Day for 2024.
+The song was later used in humorous Instagram posts by Obama celebrating St. Patrick's Day for 2024, 2025, and 2026.